The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Injections in integer type data

 Likewise, the S/N values of very faint SPs can be boosted by injection into integer data.
 If, for instance, all data samples of a faint SP have decimal values below one in its creation profile, the {\tt FRBfaker} will start scaling the profile until enough of its data samples have attained an integer value above zero to give it roughly the same area as its creation profile.
 This process might change the morphology of an injection if its power is unevenly distributed across time and frequency.
 Only a limited number of samples, those with the highest initial values, might then be included in the integer profile.
 The integer converted profiles can be much narrower in (band)width than the creation profiles and can be recovered with higher S/N values.

-The above has happened with all detections of strongly scattered injections with an injected S/N above 8, and that were not expected to be detected due to their discrete injected S/Ns lying below 6.5.
+The above has happened with all detections of strongly scattered injections with an injected S/N above eight, and that were not expected to be detected due to their discrete injected S/Ns lying below six and a half.
 Scattering has caused their power to be spread so thinly over their dynamic spectra's data samples that only the top parts of their profiles were injected.
 These higher frequency data samples retained the most power and were the first to attain a value above one due to the integer conversion of their profiles.
-Their dynamic spectra were so deformed with power concentrated in just a small part of the original bursts' morphology, boosting their recovered S/N. In the inset plot of figure \ref{fig:detected_injections}, the injections for which this occurred can be identified as those injections with a discrete injected S/N below 6.5, a large width, and scattering timescales above $\gtrsim$0.01\,s at 1\,GHz.
-Those injections with no scattering applied to them and which were unexpectedly detected are mainly detected due to circumstance 6 in section \ref{sec:D-discrepancies}.
-The injection with the lowest discrete and injected S/N in the inset plot is detected due to circumstance 2. \end{multicols}
+Their dynamic spectra were so deformed with power concentrated in just a small part of the original bursts' morphology, boosting their recovered S/N. In the inset plot of Fig. \ref{fig:detected_injections}, the injections for which this occurred can be identified as those injections with a discrete injected S/N below six and a half, a large width, and scattering timescales above $\gtrsim$0.01\,s at 1\,GHz.
+Those injections with no scattering applied to them and which were unexpectedly detected are mainly detected due to circumstance six in Sect. \ref{sec:D-discrepancies}.
+The injection with the lowest discrete and injected S/N in the inset plot is detected due to circumstance two. \end{multicols}

 [